 Responding with Respect (RWR)

-Responding with Respect (RWR) programs provide participants with a basic understanding of mental illness and mental health, whether it is their own or that of a colleague, client, patron, community member, friend or family member.
-Based on the 4R Model © – Recognize, Respond, Refer, Reconnect – participants will learn to identify signs and symptoms associated with a mental health problem and will acquire effective and communication strategies to respond and assist people whose behavior suggests they are struggling with a mental health problem.
-The purpose of the training is to increase mental health literacy, reduce stigma, increase confidence in participants’ ability to respond, and promote mental wellness.
+Responding with Respect (RWR) programs provide participants with a basic understanding of mental illness and mental health, whether it is their own or that of a colleague, client, patron, community member, friend, or family member.
+Based on the 4R Model © – Recognize, Respond, Refer, Reconnect – participants will learn to identify signs and symptoms associated with a mental health problem.
+They will acquire effective communication strategies to respond to and assist people whose behavior suggests they are struggling with a mental health problem.
+The purpose of the training is to increase mental health literacy, reduce stigma, increase confidence in participants’ ability to respond and promote mental wellness.

 Mental Health First Aid (MHFA)